madatajs/madata/privacy-policy.md

 Madataʼs Privacy Policy does not apply to other advertisers or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.

 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsersʼ respective websites.

+Madata’s use and transfer of information received from Google APIs to any other app will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements, to the extent that this can be guaranteed by Madata.
+Madata users should also be mindful of and follow these policies.

 ## CCPA Privacy Rights (Do Not Sell My Personal Information)